 As medicines become expensive, and antimicrobial resistance emerges, we simply cannot afford to consume medicines like candies.
 Investing in diagnostics improves effectiveness of treatment and reduces costs and unnecessary drug use.
 The scale-up of malaria rapid tests has led to a substantial decline in the use of antimalarial drugs.
 In contrast, not having good, easy-to-use tests for typhoid and TB have resulted in the emergence of extensively drug-resistant bacteria.
 This problem of inadequate testing and empirical therapy is not limited to infections.
 For example, nearly one in two Indians with diabetes are unaware that they have diabetes.
 Cancers are usually detected when they are advanced, resulting in poor survival rates.

-Testing also matters for public health.
-Every year, dozens of outbreaks occur all over the word without any clarity on what is causing them.
+Diagnostic testing also matters for public health.
+Every year, dozens of outbreaks occur all over the world without any clarity on what is causing them.
 A fever outbreak, for example, could be due to dengue, malaria, influenza, Chikungunya, or scrub typhus.
 Laboratory testing is the only way to know the underlying cause of illness.
-Ideally, treatment will follow diagnosis, and treatment will be tailored to the exact cause of illness.
+Ideally, treatment should follow diagnosis, and treatment should be tailored to the exact cause of illness.
 Sadly, as the above examples illustrate, this rarely happens.
 Lack of access to good, affordable testing is one reason why healthcare providers bypass the process of diagnosis.